Tennant Creek Mining and Gas Projects

 Jemena is constructing a 622km pipeline Northern Gas Pipeline (NGP) from Tennant Creek to Mount Isa, connecting Territory gas supplies with the east coast market, delivering jobs and development opportunities in the region.
 Jemena is building the pipeline with local and Indigenous participation.

-Construction of the $800 million project began in July 2017 and reached 50% completion by the end of the 2017 field season.
-Jemena will own and operate the pipeline with the first gas scheduled to flow in late 2018.
+Construction of the $800 million project which commenced in July 2017 is nearing completion.
+Jemena will own and operate the pipeline with the first gas scheduled to flow at the end of 2018.

-With increasing investment in the Territory Jemena has developed a Small to Medium Enterprise (SME) Business Investment Fund to assist eligible SMEs in the NT to build their capacity and capability to competitively bid for work on the NGP Project.
+During the project Jemena developed a Small to Medium Enterprise (SME) Business Investment Fund which assisted eligible SMEs in the NT to build their capacity and capability to competitively bid for work on the NGP Project.

 Updates on the project and further information about local opportunities can be found on the Jemena website.

 The Tennant Creek region is home to many former mining sites from when the area was a highly-productive gold and copper field.
 Whilst gold was historically the most sought after commodity, in the Tennant Creek region it also often occurs with significant copper.